omnisonic/jcm_pelican/content/lifeahead.md

-Title: Single Release: Life Ahead
+Title: Song Release: Life Ahead
 Date: 2020-10-17
-Category: Single
+Category: Songs
 Tags: Music

 An improvisational composition.
 I used a looping device to record as I played in real time to create this track.
 Then I edited audio in post production to smooth out some rough edges.
 The photo is taken from the marina in San Francisco.